SAP-samples/teched2025-AD168/exercises/ex0/README.md

 In this step we will write a custom script using Generative AI to calculate total price value and assign to custom variable.

-1. Click on ‘+’ next to Trigger, select Script Task from smart menu,
+1. Click on ‘+’ next to PR Submission Form, select Script Task from smart menu,
 <br>![](/exercises/ex0/images/AddScriptTask.png)

 2. Click on Open Editor